simran135/personal-website/content/publication/gradientDescentOptimization/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- admin
-- Jeremy Cohen, Simran Kaur, Yuanzhi Li, Zico Kolter, and Ameet Talwalker
+- Jeremy Cohen, admin, Yuanzhi Li, Zico Kolter, and Ameet Talwalker

 # Author notes (optional)